< Blog < Stay Fit < Sports Supplements < Is Propel Water Good for You?

 Propel water is a flavored water beverage that is marketed as a healthy sports drink; it is produced by Gatorade, the PepsiCo-owned brand.
 Propel contains zero calories and is often used by people who want to stay hydrated during exercise while avoiding the sugar and calories found in other drinks.

 In this article, we will examine the health benefits and risks of Propel to help you determine whether it is good for you.
+Check out Omo, a healthy weight-loss app, for more custom nutrition advice.

 Propel Water Nutrition Facts